mulle-c/mulle-buffer/README.md

 > A `break` outside of the block is OK and does not leak, but a return will

-### Use the stack for small strings
+### Use explict stack memory for small strings

-If you expect the string to be small in most circumstances, you can use `mulle_buffer_do_flexible` to keep character storage on the stack as long as possible.
+`mulle_buffer_do` will create a default sized `alloca` ca. 100 bytes.

+If you want to specify the amount of stack space yourself, you can use `mulle_buffer_do_flexible`.
 If the stack storage is exhausted, the string will be copied to dynamically allocated memory: